Getting Started with Blazor MultiSelect DropDown in WASM App

-This section briefly explains about how to include Blazor MultiSelect DropDown component in your Blazor WebAssembly App using Visual Studio, Visual Studio Code and .NET CLI.
+This guide explains how to add the Blazor MultiSelect Dropdown component to a Blazor WebAssembly app using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites